havenstadrp/documentatie/docs/guide/jobs/politie.md

 ### Usage example

-{% hint style="warning" %}
+!!! warning
     Example code is done on the SERVER side

 #### Setting statuses